 Michele is honored to have received the 2018 State Bar of Michigan Unsung Hero Award, given annually to

 an attorney demonstrating dedication in their practice for the betterment of others.
-She has also been nominated to the Super Lawyers list for the last several years.
-Other awards she has received include: American Institute of Legal Counsel 10 Best Elder Law Attorneys 2016-2019, and Distinguished Lawyers, Women-in-Law Elder Law and Special Needs Planning Attorney of the Year by Lawyer’s Monthly Magazine in 2016.
-Parenting Magazine also named Michele the Top Special Needs Child Advocate in 2013.
+She has also been nominated to the Super Lawyers list for several years.
+Other awards include the following: Super Lawyers, American Institute of Legal Counsel 10 Best Elder Law Attorneys and Distinguished Lawyers, Women-in-Law Elder Law and Special Needs Planning Attorney of the Year by Lawyer’s Monthly Magazine in 2016, and Parenting Magazine Top Special Needs Child Advocate in 2013.

 Michele and her award-winning special needs attorney and spouse, Kevin Urbatsch, frequently write

 together.
 Their publications include: Administering the Michigan Special Needs Trust; the 2 nd and 3 rd editions

 of Administering the California Special Needs Trust; and Special Needs Trusts: Protect Your Child’s Financial Future, 6th and 7 th Editions, NOLO Press.
 She is also the author of Saving Grace, an elder law client’s experience, and Finding Peace: a guide for caregivers, to be published in 2020.

 Michele and Kevin have also co-authored several nationally published articles, including Traps for the